 Next door is a gastronomic restaurant, Le Ventre de l'Architecte, decorated in 1950s retro-chic in Le Corbusier's original spirit.

 Originally designed as a gymnasium, the roof is a huge 600 square metre / 6,460 square foot terrace, pictured, with sculpted ventilation stacks, a paddling pool, an open-air performance space and sensational panoramic views.

 It was purchased in 2010 and restored by the cult Marseille-born designer Ito Morabito, also known as Ora Ïto, and reopened in summer 2013 as an exhibition space, bookshop and café.

 There is - sometimes, when a show is on - a small entrance charge to enter the gallery but access to the open-air terrace - where artworks are also displayed - is free. Ïto calls the terrace MAMO, short for Marseille Modular ("Modular" was the name of a design gauge devised by Le Corbusier).

-The big 2014 summer show at MAMO is called Défini, fini, infini and features seven brand-new works by the French conceptual artist Daniel Buren.
-As these very large installations are displayed on the outdoor terrace, admission is free.
-Until 31 October.
-During the summer a series of evening events is also planned featuring artists such as David Walters or Arthur H. Website for MAMO
+The big 2014 summer show at MAMO (now ended) was called Défini, fini, infini and featured seven brand-new works by the French conceptual artist Daniel Buren.
+In summer, evening events are also held on the roof terrace featuring artists such as David Walters or Arthur H. Website for MAMO